bonitr02/HHA506_health-analytics/README.md

 ## Explanation of Function
 The function is an Absolute Neutrophil Count (ANC) calculator that uses the White Blood Cell(WBC), Neutrophil, and Band lab results as inputs.
 The calculator adds the Neutrophil and Band results together, divides by 100, then multiplies by the White Blood Cell count.
+Depending on the calculated result, a different if/else statement will print.

 ## Expected Output
 Based on the input values of 11,000 WBC, 30 Neutrophil and 3 Bands, the expected output is 3,630.